The vision of the Central Texas Diabetes Coalition is to have a Central Texas community that is empowered to prevent and manage diabetes.

 The Coalition works on projects that fit its vision and mission.
 Current projects include:

-Community calendar of diabetes education classes
+- Community calendar of diabetes education classes

-Continuing medical education on diabetes
+- Continuing medical education on diabetes

-Access to healthier eating options, including healthy vending machines and healthy restaurants
+- Access to healthier eating options, including healthy vending machines and healthy restaurants

 See listings below for free or low-cost services offered in the community.
 Many of these services and resources are offered in English and Spanish

 The Central Texas Diabetes Coalition is a grassroots organization with a diverse membership.
 Participation is open to all organizations and individuals with an interest in diabetes prevention and control.
 Current participants include community-based organizations, clinics, schools, the University of Texas, and city, county, and state government.

 Join us!
-Meetings take place on the 3rd Monday of each month from 10:30 a.m. to 12 noon at the Carver Library, at 1161 Angeline Street, Austin, 78702.
+Meetings are held quarterly on Mondays from 10:30 a.m. to 11:30 a.m. at the Carver Library, at 1161 Angelina Street, Austin, 78702.
 The coalition meeting dates for 2020 are: